 - You call them parking garages.
 We call them parking ramps.
 Honestly not married to this one, so if you want us to start calling them garages, we’ll work with you.

 - You call it soda.
 We call it pop.
 We don’t get it either but that one’s not changing.

 - You’ll engage in a conversation about the weather with a native Minnesotan.
 We literally cannot help it.
 It’s a compulsion.
 We got a ton of snow last week, but it was nothing like the Halloween Blizzard of 1991.
 See?
 We’re already doing it.

 - People who have very strong opinions about the aforementioned Juicy Lucy.
 It’s basically a reverse cheeseburger (beef on outside, cheese on inside) with a creation myth still being disputed to this day.
 Friendships have ended over the Matt’s Bar/5-8 Club dispute.
-We recommend the Surly Burger at our Beer Hall so as not to trouble the waters.

 - Be ready to experience first-class passive aggression.
 If someone says your old school Ron Jaworski Eagles jersey is “interesting,” they are not a fan.
 If someone says, “I’m not mad,” they are, in fact, mad.
 If you get to a 4-way stop at roughly the same time as another driver(s), your best bet is to just abandon the car, get out, and walk to your destination, as who gets to go first will never be resolved by conventional means.

 - Our parks, trails, and museums are pretty goddamn great.
 We don’t brag often, but this shit is cool.